-The San Bruno Transit Corridors Specific Plan (TCP), adopted in 2013, articulates the community's vision for revitalized commercial corridors in proximity to the San Bruno Avenue Caltrain Station.
+The San Bruno Transit Corridors Specific Plan (TCP) was adopted by the San Bruno City Council on February 12, 2013.
+The TCP articulates the community's vision for revitalized commercial corridors in proximity to the San Bruno Avenue Caltrain Station.
 The vision includes exciting architecture and welcoming gateways, convenient transportation connections, pedestrian-oriented “green” streets, and more housing, jobs, shops, and restaurants, while maintaining a sense of the City's history.

 The TCP includes development standards and design guidelines for property owners and developers wishing to redevelop private property within the TCP area.
 The TCP provides measures to ensure appropriate transitions with adjacent residential neighborhoods.